-In order to increase agility in day-to-day operations without impacting your accounting and financial processes, you have to create an effective symbiosis of ERP and Order Management Systems.
+In order to increase agility in day-to-day operations without impacting your accounting and financial processes, you have to create an effective symbiosis of ERP and order management systems (OMS).

-ERP systems are increasingly reaching the limits of their capability, as they are simply not designed to deliver this agility in operational settings.
-Rather, they were conceived as enterprise-centric applications that replicate internal business processes in standardized, digital forms.
+ERP systems are increasingly reaching the limits of their capability, as they need to be designed to deliver this agility in operational settings.
+Instead, they were conceived as enterprise-centric applications replicating internal business processes in standardized, digital forms.

 ERP: limited flexibility for e-commerce

 Conventional ERP systems can no longer meet the demands of dynamic e-commerce with its rapidly evolving markets and customer expectations.

 The key reasons for this are as follows:

 - ERP systems replicate internal business processes that are usually slow to change and only do so with input from multiple departments.

 - Many ERP systems in use today were designed many years ago and are no longer adequate for contemporary omnichannel e-commerce.